What Is Blockchain?

 - A timestamp of when the block was created

-- Transaction data
+- The transaction data itself

 Real-World Applications

-Blockchain technology is transforming industries beyond cryptocurrency
+Blockchain technology is transforming industries across the globe.

 Supply Chain Management